sschottler/async-testing/README.md

 # Mastering the Event Loop, Microtasks, Macrotasks, etc.

 If these terms are fuzzy to you, the good news is you don't really have to understand them if you use react testing library's async utils such as `waitFor`.
 They allow you to think about your test from a user's perspective (ie this data takes a little bit to appear after I click this button).
-If you're curious and would like to deepen your understanding, I found these resources to be extremely helpful in the past:
+If you're curious and would like to deepen your understanding, I have found these resources to be extremely helpful:

 - [What the heck is the event loop anyway? | Philip Roberts | JSConf EU](https://www.youtube.com/watch?v=8aGhZQkoFbQ&t=1s&ab_channel=JSConf)
   - [demo app from talk](http://latentflip.com/loupe/?code=JC5vbignYnV0dG9uJywgJ2NsaWNrJywgZnVuY3Rpb24gb25DbGljaygpIHsKICAgIHNldFRpbWVvdXQoZnVuY3Rpb24gdGltZXIoKSB7CiAgICAgICAgY29uc29sZS5sb2coJ1lvdSBjbGlja2VkIHRoZSBidXR0b24hJyk7ICAgIAogICAgfSwgMjAwMCk7Cn0pOwoKY29uc29sZS5sb2coIkhpISIpOwoKc2V0VGltZW91dChmdW5jdGlvbiB0aW1lb3V0KCkgewogICAgY29uc29sZS5sb2coIkNsaWNrIHRoZSBidXR0b24hIik7Cn0sIDUwMDApOwoKY29uc29sZS5sb2coIldlbGNvbWUgdG8gbG91cGUuIik7!!!PGJ1dHRvbj5DbGljayBtZSE8L2J1dHRvbj4%3D)